rcman/BPI-F3/README.md

 **June 24th**
 <br>
 Well after a lot of digging, thinking I was going to change the Init file that was located in the initrd that was only the beginning.<br>
 After I compiled the kernel, copying it over the system would not boot.
-Oh and before this<br>
-I downloaded the source code for Grub and Grub2 boot loader because I wanted to know if that was even an option.
-Even though it compiled there was <br>
-something not quite right with the booting.
-After more digging looked in to more information and u-boot and relalized that was a whole nother thing<br>
-as u-boot needs to be aware of the kernel.
-So here we go again, download source for u-boot and compile, build all the tools etc. There's so many options<br>
-it's a whole big section.
+Oh and before this I downloaded the source code for Grub and Grub2 boot loader because I wanted to know if that was even an option.
+Even though it compiled there was something not quite right with the booting.
+After more digging looked in to more information and u-boot and relalized that was a whole nother thing as u-boot needs to be aware of the kernel.
+So here we go again, download source for u-boot and compile, build all the tools etc. There's so many options it's a whole big section.
 This morning I downloaded some new source code which was a boot selector for u-boot.
-Basically you tell u-boot you want to boot from whatever<br>
-device you want, and yes it has provision for NVME. <br>
+Basically you tell u-boot you want to boot from whatever device you want, and yes it has provision for NVME. <br>
 <br>
 Holy what a pain, doesn't help that the documentation is crap and banana pi is completely not helpful.
 What makes me mad is that they're making a laptop with the same board but<br>